Ameba-AIoT/ameba-arduino-doc/source/_common/ameba_d/Example_Guides/BLE/BLE - DHT over BLE UART.rst

 https://apps.apple.com/us/app/bluefruit-connect/id830125974

-Open the example, ``“Files” → “Examples” → “AmebaBLE” → “DHT_over_BLEUart”``.
+Open the example, ``"Files" → "Examples" → "AmebaBLE" → "DHT_over_BLEUart"``.

 |image07|

 Upload the code and press the reset button on Ameba once the upload is finished.
-Open the app on your smartphone, scan and connect to the Ameba board shown as “AMEBA_BLE_DEV” and choose the UART function in the app.
+Open the app on your smartphone, scan and connect to the Ameba board shown as "AMEBA_BLE_DEV" and choose the UART function in the app.

 |image08|